vincenteouswilliam/azure-ai-day-demo/README.md

 - Voice Chat, Chat and Q&A interfaces
 - Explores various options to help users evaluate the trustworthiness of responses with citations, tracking of source content, etc.
 - Shows possible approaches for data preparation, prompt construction, and orchestration of interaction between model (ChatGPT) and retriever (Azure AI Search)
+- Integration with a PostgreSQL server to perform query based on user prompts
 - Settings directly in the UX to tweak the behavior and experiment with options

 ![Chat screen](docs/chatscreen.png)